impactorbitco/handbook-main/content/ims/standards/iso-9001/_index.md

 ## 4. Context of the Organisation

-### 4.1 Understanding Context
+### 4.1 Understanding the Organisation and Its Context

-Green Orbit Digital evaluates internal and external factors affecting QMS outcomes.
+Impact Orbit Creative Group evaluates internal and external factors that can affect QMS outcomes.

-**Internal Factors:** strategic direction, culture, competence, operational structure, knowledge assets.
+**Internal factors:** strategic direction, culture, competence, operational structure.
-**External Factors:** regulatory, sector conditions, technology, environmental considerations, geopolitical changes.
+**External factors:** regulatory environment, sector trends, technology, environmental considerations.

-Evaluation uses **PESTLE**, **SWOT**, and management review.
+Evaluation tools: PESTLE, SWOT, management review.

-### 4.2 Needs of Interested Parties
+### 4.2 Understanding the Needs of Interested Parties

+Interested parties include:

+- Clients
+- Employees
+- Regulators
+- Suppliers
+- Community and industry stakeholders

-Includes clients, employees, regulators, suppliers, community, and industry stakeholders.
-Monitored through feedback, audits, and trend analysis.
+Their needs are monitored via feedback, audits, and trend analysis.

-### 4.3 Scope Definition
+### 4.3 Scope of the QMS

-Covers digital marketing strategy, campaign delivery, branding, communications, and advisory services in the space sector.
+Applies to all marketing services including:

+- Digital strategy and branding
+- Campaign planning and execution
+- Advisory and consultancy services

 ### 4.4 QMS Processes

-Processes include:
+Key processes:

 1. Leadership & governance
 2. Client acquisition & onboarding